BELIEF, HOPE, FAITH, OBEDIENCE

 When we think about the people and their exploits in the passage above, we gain a true concept of “faith.”
 Faith is not a magic by which we get what we want.
 Faith is an awareness of God’s will and obedience to it.
 We are not to be presumptuous.
 We are not to “step out in faith.”

 We are to do as Enoch did.
 I do not remember that Enoch performed any miracles, like Elijah or Elisha.
 But by faith he walked in the Presence of God for three hundred years.
 And then God took Enoch which, I think, was due to God having love for Enoch and his righteous behavior.

 Faith is not something we conjure up in our adamic nature.
 Faith is a part of the Spirit of God that comes into our spirit according to the will of God.

 For by the grace given me I say to every one of you: Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the measure of faith God has given you.
 (Romans 12:3)

 Faith comes also by hearing the Word of God.

-We really do not have to worry about “having faith.”
+We really do not need to worry about “having faith.”
 If we will listen carefully to the Lord Jesus, as we have opportunity, He will guide our path.
 When Jesus is guiding our path, and we are being strictly obedient, then the Lord Jesus will work all needed miracles.

-Ordinarily the lack of miracles occurs because we are not finding out what His will is and obeying it.
+Ordinarily, the lack of miracles occurs because we are not finding out what His will is and obeying it.
 The God of Heaven has no problem with working miracles.
 But He has a major problem finding people who will take the time to listen to Him and then obey Him strictly.